vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/0/06_Glossary.md

 is the name of a donut-shaped chamber in which high-temperature plasma can be confined, and potentially used to generate fusion.
 267

 ## transmutation
-describes the transformation of a nucleus into a different one, usually via neutron absorption- possibly followed by radioactive decay.
+describes the transformation of a nucleus into a different one, usually via neutron absorptionpossibly followed by radioactive decay.
 259, 268

 ## tritium
 is an isotope of hydrogen, in which the nucleus (called a triton) contains one proton and two neutrons.
 265-268, 299, 438